vigneshavm/Interview-questions/angular.md

 ## HTTP Interceptors in Angular

 -  An interceptor is a class that implements the `HttpInterceptor` interface.
 It intercepts all HTTP requests and responses.
- -  We use it to:
+- "The HTTP interceptor is a powerful Angular feature that lets me **intercept and modify HTTP requests and responses**.
+I use it to:
+- 1. **Attach the JWT token** to every outgoing request via the `Authorization` header.
+- 2. **Handle errors globally**, such as redirecting to the login page on a 401 Unauthorized response.
+- It centralizes authentication logic and keeps the code DRY and maintainable."

+**Key Points to Mention:**

+* Token injection in headers
+* 401 error handling and redirection
+* Keeps services clean
 * Add authentication headers
 * Handle errors globally
 * Log HTTP activity